jamesbornholt/homepage/index.md

 layout: home
 ---

-I’m a fifth (and final) year PhD candidate in the [PLSE][] and [UNSAT][] groups at the [University of Washington][uw], advised by [Emina Torlak][emina], [Dan Grossman][djg], and [Luis Ceze][luisceze].
+I'm a fifth (and final) year PhD candidate in the [PLSE][] and [UNSAT][] groups at the [University of Washington][uw], advised by [Emina Torlak][emina], [Dan Grossman][djg], and [Luis Ceze][luisceze].

-I work on programming languages and formal methods, with an emphasis on building scalable automated reasoning tools for program verification and synthesis.
+I work on programming languages and formal methods.
+My research helps programmers build more reliable software using *automated reasoning tools*: verification tools that check program correctness, and synthesis tools that generate correct programs from specifications.
+I work to make automated reasoning tools easier to [build][synapse] and to [scale][sympro], and deploy them on important programming problems in [systems][ferrite] and [architecture][memsynth].

 I have a masters from UW and a bachelors from the [Australian National University][anu].
 I've also spent time at [Microsoft Research][msr] and [Amazon Web Services][aws].